alan-turing-institute/data-safe-haven/docs/source/roles/system_manager/manage_users.md

 - In the Azure Portal, navigate to `RG_SHM_<SHM_ID>_SRE_<SRE_ID>_NETWORKING`
 - On the `Overview` tab, navigate to `NSG_SHM_<SHM_ID>_SRE_<SRE_ID>_GUACAMOLE`, the Network Security Group for the remote desktop service
 - Navigate to `Inbound Security Rules`, and open the entry called `AllowUsersApprovedHttpsInbound`
-- For the field `Source IP addresses/CIDR ranges`, add the desired IP address or range to the existing entry, or overwrite the existing entry if it is no longer required
+- Update the `Source IP addresses/CIDR ranges` field to include IP addresses that should be able to access the SRE and remove any that should not
-- Users will then be able to access the remote desktop interface from the new IP address
+- Users will now be able to access the remote desktop interface from only the desired IP addresses

 ## {{construction_worker}} Common user problems